 For fixed-frequency DC/DC converters, during a sudden rise in load current there is a corresponding drop in output voltage.
 In order to limit the amount of drop in output voltage, the on-time of the converter is increased, which increases the duty cycle.
 But the control loop can only increase the on-time either during an unfinished on-time or it must wait until the next switching cycle.
 So for a fixed-frequency DC/DC converter, if a load transient occurs in the middle of a switching cycle during the off-time, the converter will not react until the next switching cycle.
 As a worst-case scenario, assume that the transient occurs at the start of this off-time.
 Consider Equation 1 where I calculate the off-time, or potential wait time (not taking forced dead time into account):

 As I mentioned, one of the contributing factors to transient response is the amount of time it takes for the converter to react.
 So how can you shorten the reaction time, considering the worst-case scenario?
 Increasing the switching frequency is one option, but has its own drawbacks, such as lower efficiency.
 Increasing the duty cycle (VOUT/VIN) might not always be feasible since these values are likely predetermined.
-This is where asynchronous pulse injection, or API, comes in… literally.
+This is where API comes in… literally.

 In order to better explain API, let’s look at an example using a simulation in which I’m attempting to meet certain transient response requirements.
 Table 1 shows a common rail voltage rating for Stratix 10 FPGAs.